Chart Color Schemes

 Kedron has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 29 projects likely to impact this area.
+AreaSearch has identified 29 projects likely to impact the area.
 Notable projects include Greville, Windsor Dual Tower Development, Lamington Markets, and Bakery Square.
-The following details projects expected to have the most relevance.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.